jimburton/scrabble/chapters/Chapter1.md

 for structuring a Haskell project so that you can keep on top of it as it grows.

-I'm reluctant to say it will take you from being a *Beginner* to an *Intermediate* Haskell programmer; Haskell is a deep language and if *Intermediate* is halfway between *Beginner* and *Expert* then that's a bit of a stretch.
-But you won't be a *Beginner* any more.
+I'm reluctant to say it will take you from being a beginner-level to an intermediate-level Haskell programmer; Haskell is a deep language and if *Intermediate* is halfway between *Beginner* and *Expert* then that's a bit of a stretch.
+But you won't be a beginner any more.

 ## Reading this book

 Throughout this book the code in the **Scrabbλe** project will be developed incrementally.
 We will be adding to it, removing from it and improving it as we go.
-There is a branch in the repository for each chapter, named `chapter1`, `chapter2`, etc, up to `chapter7`.
+There is a branch in the repository for each chapter, named `chapter1`, `chapter2`, etc, up to `chapter7` (the code for Chapter 8 is the same as that in the `main` branch).
 As you read each chapter you should check out the corresponding branch and study the code.
 There are exercises at the end of each chapter which expect you to be working on the code from the right branch.

 ## The project

 We're using `cabal` to manage the project. `cabal` deals in *libraries* and *executables*.
-We will evantually be making several executables but the core code for playing the game is contained in a library.
+We will eventually be making several executables but the core code for playing the game is contained in a library.
 As such, there isn't an entry point or any way for users to run the code.
-It is intended for ourselves and others to import into code that *does* provide an interface for users.
+It is there for ourselves and others to import into code that *does* provide an interface for users.

 The library is defined in this stanza in the config file: